Canada goose: Eurasia

-An attempt to translocate breeding pairs away from agricultural zones in the 50s and 60s backfired, causing establishment of new subpopulations and an overall population explosion.
-The British populations are most concentrated in South East England and the Midlands, but have spread from there into moorlands, upland waters, and human-occupied areas.
-The species' spread and naturalization are due to the lack of competing animals in its ecological niche as a large aquatic bird that favors parks and open woodlands, as the only significant competitor to it is the mute swan, alongside the creation of favorable breeding areas through the establishment of reservoirs and flooded gravel pits and the introduced populations losing their instinct to migrate.
+An attempt to translocate breeding pairs away from agricultural zones in the 1950s and 1960s backfired, causing establishment of new subpopulations and an overall population explosion.
+The British populations are most concentrated in South East England and the Midlands but have spread from there into moorlands, upland waters and human-occupied areas.
+The species' spread and naturalization are due to the lack of competing animals in its ecological niche as a large aquatic bird that favors parks and open woodlands, since the only significant competitor to it is the mute swan, alongside the creation of favorable breeding areas through the establishment of reservoirs and flooded gravel pits and the introduced populations losing their instinct to migrate.

 Ecologically, Canada geese have been observed to drive away native ducks and swans from nesting areas due to the press of their greater numbers, and to overgraze the shoots and rhizomes of aquatic plants.
 Their droppings also contribute to eutrophication in water.
 They are also considered to be a potential agricultural and park pest due to their heavy grazing of vegetation.
 While adult birds lack predators outside of humans, goslings and eggs are taken by European mink, Eurasian otter, and mute swans.

 European birds are mostly descended from the nominate subspecies B. c. canadensis, likely with some contributions from the subspecies B. c. maxima.